ckuzma/NixeTubesShieldNCS314/README.md

 # NixieTubesShieldNCS314

 ## About
-The firmware found in this repository is being written and modified to improve / tweak the functionality of a [GRA & AFCH](http://gra-afch.com) [NCS312 v1.3](https://gra-afch.com/catalog/nixie-tubes-clocks/nixie-tubes-clock-arduino-shield-ncs312-for-xussr-in-12-nixie-tubes/) Nixie tube shield connected to an Arduino Mega 2560.
-The use of the shield and firmware allows the Arduino to become a full 6-digit IN-12 Nixie tube clock with neon dot digit separators (between the hours/minutes/seconds displays).

-## Known Issues
-1. **IRremote Library**
-	- For reasons unknown, the most recent version of the IRremote library fails to compile for the Arduino Mega 2560 (and possibly other boards as well).
-Until the problems are fixed, it is advised to use version 2.1.0 of the library, a copy of which can be found at [Libraries/IRremote](Libraries/IRremote).
+The firmware code found in this repository is a modified fork of pre-existing work in order to make it more user-friendly.
+More specifically, modifiers were added (see "List of Changes" below) to enable/disable particular functionality with simple boolean flags.

+This firmware was specifically compiled for the ["Hardware Version 2.x" version of the NCS312 v1.3](https://gra-afch.com/catalog/nixie-tubes-clocks/nixie-tubes-clock-arduino-shield-ncs312-for-xussr-in-12-nixie-tubes/) nixie tube clock shield running on an Arduino Mega 2560.
+It should also be compatible with Arduino Uno-type boards, though GPS functionality will be lost.

 ## List of Changes
 ### Control booleans